341st Missile Wing: Strategic Missile Wing

 While serving as a deterrent force, the 341st SMW won numerous honors.
 The unit won its first Blanchard Trophy in SAC's annual Olympic Arena missile competition in 1976 and again captured this most coveted prize in 1986, 1990, and 1991.
 The unit has won additional accolades over the years.

 On 28 September 1991, President Bush ordered all Minuteman IIs off alert status.
 This order affected three-quarters of the 200 ICBMs assigned to the 341st SMW.
 On 1 September 1991 the 341st SMW was redesignated simply a Missile Wing, part of Strategic Air Command's Twentieth Air Force.
 As such it apparently became the only formation designated a 'Missile Wing' ever assigned to SAC.
 The 341st Missile Wing was reassigned from SAC to the Eighth Air Force of Air Combat Command on 31 May 1992.

 In accordance with the Strategic Arms Reduction Treaty (START), on 28 September 1991, the 341st Missile Wing began taking its Minuteman IIs off alert and began deactivation of the missiles.
 150 Minuteman II missiles were removed from their silos.
 Fifty of the vacated silos received Minuteman III missiles, joining the 50 Minuteman III missiles already on alert status.
 This conversion was completed by 1994.

-In March 1995, the Base Realignment and Closure (BRAC) Commission selected the 321st Strategic Missile Wing at Grand Forks AFB, North Dakota for deactivation.
+In March 1995, the Base Realignment and Closure (BRAC) Commission selected the 321st Strategic Missile Wing at Grand Forks Air Force Base, North Dakota for inactivation.
 The 321st Missile Group transferred control of its Minuteman III silos and alert responsibilities to the 341st Missile Wing on 30 September 1998.